aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 I decided to knock out grading for 250 - work ahead so I can really put my nose to the grindstone in the last few weeks without other distractions.
 Plus I'm filling in for Celeste on Friday, so working ahead is nice.
 Anyways, I graded the second half of the Testing Taxis labs and got about half of Lab 8 completed as well!

+**Wednesday, November 20**

+Sat in on the interagency Alaska crab meeting (thanks, Madi!), which went all day today!
+Saw a ton of cool work done - particularly loved hearing about Leah Zacher's work on Bristol Bay RKC tagging efforts (really made me appreciate the utility of PSATs on crabs, something I've always been a bit skeptical of), along with Erin Fedewa's work on snow crab energetics
+- the hepatopancreas wet weight:dry weight ratio being predictive of total fatty acid ratio and thus of overall crab health was FASCINATING, and it really feels like there's some neat projects to be done there.
+Also loved seeing Andy present the good ol' PSAT vs. acoustic work from my Kodiak days!!

+Additionally, finished grading all of the Polar Seas lab and addressed almost all of Chelsea's edits!
+I've just got one more to do - create graphs.
+This'll be a tricky one, as there's some questions on how to structure those graphs in a way that makes sense.
+Initial thoughts: choose the four most pronounced effects for each model, put em in a panel.

+I already made one for the percent of crabs with BCS at each shell condition!
+Good start, but more to do!
+Definitely need CW and sex,

 Goals:
     - Invite people to thesis presentation!!!
     - Make thesis presentation!!!